gekographe/cv-1/README.md

 Web development
 ---------------

-After seeing the benefits of bringing web apps into my work, I became convinced that software can transform business.
+After enjoying web services at home and bringing the benefits of web apps into the office, I became convinced that good software transforms work.
 So this year I learnt how to code.
 I'm ready to work on real projects and mature my skills as a full stack web developer.

 ### Makers Academy